astronomer/astro-docs/ac/next/get-started/04_install-dependencies.md

 ## Confirm a Package Installation

-You can confirm that a package was installed by running a `$ docker exec` command into your Scheduler.
+If you run Astronomer Core on Docker, you can confirm that a package was installed by running a `$ docker exec` command into your Scheduler.
 To do so:

 1. Run `$ docker ps` and retrieve the container ID of your Scheduler container.
 2. Run the following command: